hazelcast/hazelcast-go-client/README.md

 ### Starting the Client with Hazelcast Cloud

 You only need the cluster name and Hazelcast cloud token to start the client.
-If you haven't already, you can [http://cloud.hazelcast.com/sign-up](sign up) for a free Hazelcast Cloud account.
+If you haven't already, you can [sign up](http://cloud.hazelcast.com/sign-up) for a free Hazelcast Cloud account.

 ```go
 config := hazelcast.Config{}